vidwanco/tenant-buckets/README.md

 - [x] Automatic Bucket Creation
 - [x] Selecting the created bucket during Tenancy Bootstrapping.

 > **Note:** I have still not tested this package under ***production*** environment or with a real AWS S3 Bucket.
-I have only tested it under ***development*** environment using MINIO.
-I will update this after testing it on AWS S3 Bucket with an additional section on AWS IAM Policy Setup for creating the bucket using `aws-sdk-php`.
+I have only tested it under ***development*** environment using [MinIO](https://min.io/).
+I will update this after testing it on AWS S3 Bucket with an additional section on AWS IAM Policy Setup for creating the buckets using `aws-sdk-php`.
 Untill then, if you have tested, a PR is welcome.

 ## Installation